boazsegev/facil.io/docs/_SOURCE/0.8.x/fio-stl.md

 Initializes the container with the provided dynamic string.

-The string is always copied and the final string must be destoryed (using the `destroy` function).
+The string is always copied and the final string must be destroyed (using the `destroy` function).

 #### `SMALL_STR_destroy`